The benefits of a weighted blanket

 Weighted blankets for ADHD, ADD, or autism

-Temple Grandin can also be seen as the brain behind Deep Pressure Stimulation.
+Temple Grandin can almost be seen as the brain behind Deep Pressure Stimulation.
 At the age of 18, she developed a machine that applied pressure to her body.
-This pressure made a noticeable difference in her calmness.
-This first work regarding weighting and Deep Pressure Stimulation was the starting point for a whole series of follow-up studies related to weighting and autism.
+This pressure caused a clearly noticeable difference in her calmness.
+This initial work regarding weighting and Deep Pressure Stimulation was the starting point for a whole series of follow-up studies related to weighting and autism.

 Weighted blanket for overstimulation

-"Weighting leads to a reduction of incoming stimuli and a better processing of stimuli that you have experienced during the day.
+Deep pressure provides a reduction of incoming stimuli and a better processing of stimuli you have experienced during the day.
 What do we mean by "stimuli"?
 By stimuli, we mean light, sound, or smell.
 Basically, everything we perceive with our senses.
 A stimulus can sometimes be a bit too much.
-You have probably experienced a too bright lamp, looking at something for too long and starting to see black circles, or feeling a headache coming on."
+You have probably experienced a too bright lamp, looking for too long and you start to see black circles or you feel a headache coming on.

 This is what we call overstimulation.
 Overstimulation does not only occur in people with autism or highly sensitive individuals.
-Everyone can be affected by it!
+Anyone can experience it!
 A weighted blanket helps against overstimulation by creating a safe, secure environment.
-The blanket gives you, in a way, a warm hug from someone who says, "It will be okay, time to lie down and relax."
+The blanket is like a warm hug from someone who says, "It will be okay, time to lie down calmly."

 Do you want to buy a weighted blanket?

 A weighted blanket is quite an investment for some people.
 Therefore, always make sure to choose a blanket that you can try for free.
-The weighted blankets from Ella Health can always be tried for 30 days.
-Is it not for you?
-Then you can simply return it!
+You can always try the weighted blankets from Ella Sleeps for 30 days.
+Not for you?
+Then you can simply return them!

-Did you know that Ella Health has been working on the development of sustainable products for better physical well-being since 2018?
+Did you know that Ella Sleeps has been developing sustainable products for better physical well-being since 2018?
 Through our continuous product development, we offer our customers sitting and lying comfort at a competitive price.
-So quickly check out the weighted blankets that Ella Health has developed.
+Quickly check out the weighted blankets that Ella Sleeps has developed.